 This software has been developed between 2007 and 2010 at the Max Planck Institute for Astronomy in Heidelberg, and is continued to be developed as of 2011 at the Institute for Theoretical Astrophysics of the University of Heidelberg.

 - C.P.
 Dullemond (main author)

-- A. Juhasz (contributor of IDL-based disk-GUI, among other things)
+- A. Juhasz (contributor of IDL-based disk-GUI, Python Support)

 - R. Shetty (contributor of LVG method)